Viropharma Inc (NASDAQ:VPHM) Long-Term Investor Alert: Investigation over Possible Wrongdoing

 An investigation on behalf of current long term investors in NASDAQ:VPHM shares over possible breaches of fiduciary duty by certain officers and directors at Viropharma Inc was announced and NASDAQ:VPHM investors should contact the Shareholders Foundation.

-San Diego, CA -- (SBWIRE) -- 06/05/2012 -- Certain directors and officers of Viropharma Inc are under the investigation over possible breaches of fiduciary duties in connection with certain statements concerning Viropharma’s antibiotic drug Vancocin.
+San Diego, CA -- (SBWIRE) -- 06/19/2012 -- Certain directors and officers of Viropharma Inc are under investigation over potential breaches of fiduciary duties in connection with certain financial statements.

-Investors who are current long term stockholders in Viropharma Inc (NASDAQ:VPHM) shares, have certain options and should contact the Shareholders Foundation at mail(at)shareholdersfoundation.com or call +1(858) 779 - 1554.
+Investors who purchased shares of Viropharma Inc (NASDAQ:VPHM), have certain options and should contact the Shareholders Foundation at mail(at)shareholdersfoundation.com or call +1(858) 779 - 1554.

-The investigation by a law firm for current long term investors in NASDAQ:VPHM stocks follows a lawsuit against Viropharma Inc filed earlier by shareholders who purchased NASDAQ:VPHM shares only between December 14, 2011 and April 9, 2012.

-The investigation on behalf of current long term investors in NASDAQ:VPHM stocks, including also those who purchased within and also prior to the above stated time frame, concerns whether certain Viropharma officers and directors are liable in connection with the allegations made in that lawsuit.
+The investigation by a law firm concerns on whether certain officers and directors at Viropharma Inc breached their fiduciary duties.
+Specifically, the investigation focuses whether certain statements about Viropharma’ business, its prospects and its operations were potentially materially false and misleading at the time they were made.

 Shares of Viropharma Inc (NASDAQ:VPHM) fell from $29.36 during April 9, 2012 to $21.24 during April 12, 2012 and closed on May 18, 2012 as low as $19.24 per share.